Your New or Recon Engine is Using Oil

 You have just had your engine reconditioned or being that handyman you are, you have a grin from ear to ear, as you have just rebuilt your engine yourself.
 Well done 👍🏽 Now the engine or motor is installed, you started it up (primed it with oil first) and it blows smoke!
 Noooooooo.
 You go for a test drive and it lacks power!
 Nooooo what is wrong?
 A few days later it starts blowing blue smoke and is using oil (1 Litre per 100kms) Where do we start??

-There are a number of reason why a New Diesel Motor , Petrol Motor or reconditioned engine or a newly machined engine block uses oil
+There are a number of reasons why a new diesel motor, petrol motor, a newly reconditioned engine or a newly machined engine block uses a lot of oil…

 - The oil used – correct type not a friction modifier, or high in detergents

 - The engine assembler – there cleanliness and skill

 1. Glazing (running in the procedure)

 Read our blog on ‘Running in your engine’ Click here

 2. Using the incorrect oil to running an engine

 Engine rebuilders use basic engine oil to Run in – new engines or reconditioned engines with a conventional non-detergent SAE 30W or 10W-30.
 Once the piston rings have beaded in (a process that can take 45 minutes to an hour, or up to 500 Kms of normal driving), the run-in oil is drained and the engine is refilled with whatever oil you will be used for normal driving (conventional or synthetic, friction modifiers, detergents, additives, etc . the stuff an engine running in does not need.)

 - – Poor ring tension – quality and brand of rings